tjhv10/shell_Advanced_programing/README.md

 4. Running the same command again - `!!`
 5. Built-in shell commands
 6. Command to change the cursor ״hello:״
-7.echo command that prints the arguments
+7. echo command that prints the arguments
-8."echo $?" command that will print the status of the last command executed 9."!!" command that repeats the last command
+8. "echo $?" command that will print the status of the last command executed
+9. "!!" command that repeats the last command
-10."quit" command to exit the shell
+10. "quit" command to exit the shell
-11.Adding variables
+11. Adding variables
-12."read" command
+12. "read" command
-13.command for flow control, i.e. IF/ELSE.
+13. command for flow control, i.e. IF/ELSE.
-14.Memory of the last commands (at least 20).
+14. Memory of the last commands (at least 20).
 Option to browse by Arrows

 ## Installation